hwayne/learntla-v2/docs/core/nondeterminism.rst

 Inside this block, ``roll`` can be any one of those six values.
 The model checker will try *all six*, effectively creating six new behaviors from that single statement.

-.. tip:: You can combine deterministic and nondeterminsitic assignments in a single ``with`` statement.
+.. tip:: You can combine deterministic and nondeterministic assignments in a single ``with`` statement.
 The following is valid:

   ::